rrwick/rrwick.github.io/_posts/2023-12-09-ont-desktop.md

 In this post, I share details about our new computer along with some setup tips and performance stats, in the hope that it might be useful to others going down the same road.

 All ONT sequencers end in 'ION', but since our computer isn't from ONT, it's sort of an un-ION.
-So we named it 'Onion'.
+So we named it 'OnION'.
 Credit to Taylor Harshegyi for coming up with that one :smile:

-Here's a photo of Onion[^background] set up in the lab:
+Here's a photo of OnION[^background] set up in the lab:
 <p align="center"><picture><img src="/assets/images/onion.jpg" alt="ONT sequencing desktop" width="70%"></picture></p>